 Within the CallRail app, you can identify the sources that are driving the most calls and gain a better understanding of your marketing performance.

-Next up is Ruler Analytics, an attribution software solution designed to track the performance of your online and offline touchpoints.
+Next up is Ruler, a marketing attribution software solution designed to track the performance of your online and offline touchpoints.

 Ruler aligns revenue from your CRM with marketing-generated leads, allowing you to demonstrate your impact on bottom-line growth more effectively.